bindydijurido/asta/README.md

 IDE: Eclipse Oxygen Release for Java Developers (4.7.0) - https://eclipse.org/downloads/eclipse-packages/index.php
 BROWSER: Mozilla Firefox ESR 52.2.1 (64 bit) - https://www.mozilla.org/en-US/firefox/organizations/all/

-You can download everything manually but I attached all necessary libs into lib folder.
+You can download everything manually but all necessary libraries are placed in the appropriate folders.

 Just start new project in IDE (I recommend Eclipse) and then open this repository from your GitHub folder.
 Your IDE should automatically detect all necessary files and libraries.

 Enjoy and feel free to comment everything you want,